 The remit of disability discrimination is very wide, and tailored advice should be sought for specific circumstances.

 Noele McClelland is a Partner and Head of our specialist Employment Law team.
-If you need Employment advice please contact Noele on 01382 229111 or email email@example.com or alternatively contact a member of the Employment Law team.
+If you need Employment advice please contact Noele on the details below.